cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

 Occasionally, injection may be between the dura and the arachnoid.
 Subdural injection:
 * Typically causes a:
     * **Delayed onset**
-    10-30 minutes may elapse. **Hypotension** may be the presenting symptom.
+    10-30 minutes may elapse; however block density tends to increase rapidly after onset. **Hypotension** may be the presenting symptom.
     * **High block**
     Due to reduced compliance of the subdural space compared to the epidural space, causing solution to rise higher in the space.
     * **Weak/patchy block**